necrux/necrux.com/cv.md

 I decided to stick with YAML for the format as I find it easier to work with for something like this; YAML and JSON are easily interchangeable and I simply had to have my templating engine output a JSON version of the resume as well.
 With the JSON version in hand I made a GitHub action to publish it as a Gist so that the JSON registry could pick up the resume.

-For version 3 I also decided to fix the Konami resume so that it properly toggled the CSS rather than simply loading a new page.
-This is strictly not necessary, but I am a novice at Javascript and web dev in general, so I wanted to challenge myself with this one.
+For version 3 I also decided to fix the Konami resume so that it properly toggled the CSS rather than loading a new page.
+This is strictly not necessary, but I am a novice web developer and wanted to challenge myself.
 In the end I found a [tutorial](https://www.youtube.com/watch?v=Xk12JtYG8rw&t) by YouTuber Envato Tuts+ that walked me through the process and gave me even more respect for the art of web development!

 ## Conclusion